In this article

 No matter what you wear or how much you have to drink, rape and sexual assault are never warranted.
 Never let anyone tell you otherwise.

-Reporting sexual assault on college campuses may feel scary, especially at a college with a rape culture.
+Reporting sexual assault on college campuses may feel scary.
 But it’s important to report sexual assault on college campuses to prevent sexual victimization and violence against women from continuing.

 Of course, reporting sexual assault is not always safe for victims.
-In fact, many sexually victimized students drop out of college.
+Many sexually victimized students drop out of college.
 The dropout rate for these students is 34.1 percent, which is higher than the overall university dropout rate of 29.8 percent.

-To help victims feel safe and heard, there are resources available:
+To help victims feel safe and heard, resources are available:

 In this article